 Barney & Meera are a darling pair of siblings looking for a new home together.
-They have radial hypoplasia, a disability that causes their limbs to be crooked (scroll down to read more about the condition).
-Despite their disability, they are normal, healthy cats that can get around just fine.
+They have radial hypoplasia, a condition that causes their limbs to be crooked (scroll down to read more about the condition).
+Despite their disability, they are normal, healthy cats that can get around just fine and have no problems using a litter box.
 They are a little apprehensive when it comes to human interaction, but have gotten better since spending time in foster care.
 Barney, the black and white male, has progressed the most, while his calico sister Meera can still be a bit nervous with new people.
 They enjoy having comfy spots they can hide in and investigate their new surroundings at their own pace.
-Despite their condition, they move around just fine and will even spend time playing together.
 They did not have interactions with dogs in their foster home, but did spend time listening to their barking and other noises.
 These are two very sweet cats who would make welcome additions to just the right household.

 The adoption fee for the pair has been waived.

 “They’ve come a long way in foster care.
 Just spending time with them is key.
 I would sit on the floor, at their level, and let them get used to me.
 Their disability makes them feel vulnerable, but they can move around, eat and use the litter box just fine.
 With a quiet, patient owner who has plenty of time to spend with them, they will continue to come out of their shells and be wonderful house cats.”
 Michele, Barney & Meera’s foster mom

 Have you ever heard of radial hypoplasia?
 Hypoplasia simply means that they have crooked legs compared to “normal” cats but they can still move around, use low-sided litter boxes, and be affectionate sweeties and eventual climbers.
 They learn to adapt to their physical conditions so that they play, hop, or walk around like any cats!
 These guys were given the chance to have full lives to share with someone!